 The high scanning resolution and color depth are great for capturing minute details in photos and fine print in scanned documents.

 The Epson EcoTank ET-2720 has an exceptional cost-per-print.
 Black, color, and photo printing are all extremely cost-effective.
 If you need to refill the tanks, you can purchase a multipack ink package or each ink bottle separately.
 If you want a supertank printer with a lower cost-per-print for photos, check out the Canon PIXMA G2260.

 The Epson ET-2720 has poor printing speed.
 Although the first page doesn't take too long to print, additional black text pages aren't much quicker.
 Color pages are slow to print, and it takes almost a minute and a half to print off one 4" x 6" photo.

-The Epson EcoTank ET-2720 has disappointing color accuracy.
+The color accuracy is poor.
 While it may be okay for the occasional pop of color on an assignment or office document, it isn't ideal for work that requires accurate color reproduction.
 If you want better color accuracy, check out the Canon PIXMA G1220.

 The Epson ET-2720 has decent connectivity.
 You can hook it up wirelessly by using your Wi-Fi via your router, or you can use Wi-Fi Direct.
-If you're using a mobile device, you can also use Apple AirPrint or Mopria Print Service.
-On the downside, you can't use an ethernet cable with it, and it lacks any external storage support.
+If using a mobile device, you can also use Apple AirPrint or Mopria Print Service.
+Unfortunately, you can't use an Ethernet cable with it, and it lacks any external storage support.
 If you want a similar printer with external storage support, check out the Epson EcoTank ET-2760.